Learn Website Hacking / Penetration Testing From Scratch

 NOTE: This course is created for educational purposes only and all the attacks are launched in my own lab or against devices that I have permission to test.

-NOTE: This course is totally a product of Zaid Sabih and no other organization is associated with it or a certification exam.
-Although, you will receive a Course Completion Certification from Udemy, apart from that NO OTHER ORGANIZATION IS INVOLVED.
+NOTE: This course is totally a product of Zaid Sabih & zSecurity and No other organization is associated for certification exam for the same.

 - Lectures 94